Register for disability services

 To help you study independently, you may be able to access disability support services and learning adjustments if you:

-If you’re registered, you could get support like extra time with learning advisers, flexibility in assignment deadlines and alternative arrangements for exams.
+If you’re registered, we can support you with reasonable adjustments (such as flexibility in assignment deadlines and alternative arrangements for exams).
 Take a look at our services for students with disabilities page for more details.

 Not sure whether to register?